jonskiv/VEXTREME-VXCOOP/docs/VX-COOP/README.md

-Every pair follows the same handshake described in the reference guide, Section 2: the 6809 side is the standard toolkit cart structure (address-publish handshake, then a `Wait_Recal`/input/RPC/draw frame loop), and all of that cartridge's actual logic lives on the STM32 side, reached by the RPC ID(s) each `.asm` file's own header names.
-Reading a pair's two files side by side, in the order the header comments suggest, is the fastest way to see how a real application is split across the two processors.
+Every pair follows the same handshake described in the reference guide, Section 2: the 6809 side is the standard toolkit cart structure (address-publish handshake, then a `Wait_Recal`/input/RPC/draw frame loop), and all of that cartridge's logic resides on the STM32 side, reached by the RPC ID(s) each `.asm` file's own header names.
+Reading a pair's two files side by side, in the order the header comments suggest, shows how an application is split across the two processors.

 ## Design structure

-**The two processors are serialized.** The STM32 is the ROM while the 6809 draws, so the two cannot overlap.
-One millisecond of STM32 time therefore costs approximately 38 records of 6809 drawing, and measurement places the STM32 at 7 to 11 percent of a frame.
-STM32 cycles should be spent freely and 6809 records conserved.
+**The two processors are serialized.** The STM32 is the ROM while the 6809 draws.
+One millisecond of STM32 time costs approximately 38 records of 6809 drawing, and measurement places the STM32 at 7 to 11 percent of a frame.
+STM32 cycles can be spent freely and 6809 records ideally conserved.

-**There are two record budgets, and they differ by a factor of roughly three.**
+**There are two record budgets, and they differ by an estimate factor of three.**
 1536 records fit in memory, that figure being the distance to the sound block.
 Between 510 and 730 fit in the time available at 50Hz.
-Exceeding the second produces flicker rather than an incorrect image.
+Exceeding the second begins producing flicker.

 ## Status

-The reference application builds without warnings and the 6809 side assembles.** No simulator exists for ROM-emulation bus timing on this platform, so a clean build does not confirm correct behavior — run it on a real unit before relying on any of it.
+The reference application builds without warnings and the 6809 side assembles.** No simulator exists for ROM-emulation bus timing on this platform, so a clean build does not necessarily confirm correct behavior — testing on actual hardware is needed.

 **License:** GPLv3.
 Derived from Sprite_tm's `veccart` and VOOM; the SmartList draw technique is documented by Malban and attributed there to Kristof.